Browsing Tag

 How to grow pineapples at home

 If you have been wanting to learn how to grow pineapples at home, I’d say go do it because it is a highly rewarding experience.
-All you need is a bit of patience, since it can take around 15 months or more to yield fruit, depending on where you live.
+All you need is a bit of patience, since it can take around 15 months or more to yield fruit, depending on where you live and whether you are growing using a pineapple crown, sucker or ratoon.

 Belonging to the Bromeliaceae family, which includes Tillandsia or air plants, the pineapple is a ground-level shrub which grows to around one metre high.
 The fruit is a result of the merging of 100 to 200 small florets that, once fertilised, produce individual fruits and swell.
 This results in a unified fruit when matured.
 A fully ripe pineapple typically weighs around 2kg or more, although this varies by species.